Gardermoen, Norway

-Gardermoen is an area at the border of the municipalities Nannestad and Ullensaker in Viken, Norway.
+Gardermoen is an area at the border of the municipalities Nannestad and Ullensaker in Akershus, Norway.
 In 1998, it had a population of 259 people.
 Oslo Airport, Gardermoen, Gardermoen Air Station, Norwegian Armed Forces Aircraft Collection and Oslo Airport Station (train station) are located in the area.

 Gardermoen is a compound of the farm name Garder and the finite form of mo m 'moor; drill ground' (thus 'the moor belonging to the farm Garder').
-The farm is first mentioned in 1328 (Garðar), and the name is the plural of Norse garðr m 'fence'.
+The farm was first mentioned in 1328 (Garðar), and the name is the plural of Norse garðr m 'fence'.
 The meaning is probably 'enclosure; fenced fields'.